 - Promote the involvement of women in harnessing science and technology for sustainable development; and

 - Undertake such projects and actions as it deems appropriate for achieving its objectives.

 a.
 Full Members:

-- Women scientists from developing countries who have completed a master’s degree or higher in the natural sciences (including engineering, technology and innovation) or social sciences and who are committed to the objectives of OWSD.
+- Women scientists from developing countries who have completed a master’s degree or higher in scientific subjects and who are committed to the objectives of OWSD.

 b.
 Affiliate Members: